cameron7702/Brain-Tumour-Segmentation/README.md

 ## Relevant Packages:
 * Pytorch: Used to create and train the U-Net (CNN)
-* Pandas: Used to split up data into training, validation and testing datasets.
+* Pandas: Used to split up data into training, validation and testing datasets
 * Pillow: Used for image processing
 * Matplotlib: Used for image visualization